Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport

 \section{Abstract}

-Stochastic variance reduction algorithms have recently become popular for minimizing the average of a large but finite number of loss functions.
-In this paper, we propose a novel Riemannian extension of the Euclidean stochastic variance reduced gradient algorithm (R-SVRG) to a manifold search space.
+In recent years, stochastic variance reduction algorithms have attracted considerable attention for minimizing the average of a large but finite number of loss functions.
+This paper proposes a novel Riemannian extension of the Euclidean stochastic variance reduced gradient (R-SVRG) algorithm to a manifold search space.
 The key challenges of averaging, adding, and subtracting multiple gradients are addressed with retraction and vector transport.
-We present a global convergence analysis of the proposed algorithm with a decay step size and a local convergence rate analysis under a fixed step size under some natural assumptions.
-The proposed algorithm is applied to problems on the Grassmann manifold, such as principal component analysis, low-rank matrix completion, and computation of the Karcher mean of subspaces, and outperforms the standard Riemannian stochastic gradient descent algorithm in each case\footnote{This paper extends the earlier work \cite{Kasai_arXiv_2016} to include more general results.}.
+For the proposed algorithm, we present a global convergence analysis with a decaying step size as well as a local convergence rate analysis with a fixed step size under some natural assumptions.
+In addition, the proposed algorithm is applied to the computation problem of the Riemannian centroid on the symmetric positive definite (SPD) manifold as well as the principal component analysis and low-rank matrix completion problems on the Grassmann manifold.
+The results show that the proposed algorithm outperforms the standard Riemannian stochastic gradient descent algorithm in each case\footnote{This paper extends the earlier work \cite{Kasai_arXiv_2016} to include more general results.}.